 Writing is often seen as the most challenging skill.
 Especially when preparing for an examination of English.
 There are many students who feel confident when it comes to speaking.

 As preparation for their OET writing exam.
 Many students take advantage of the opportunities provided by organisations such as Swoosh English.
-They submit responses to mock OET writing tasks to be corrected by a trained and experienced OET teacher.
+They submit responses to mock OET test writing tasks to be corrected by a trained and experienced OET teacher.

 Think about it, you wouldn’t send an official email or letter in your own or any language without making sure that you had thoroughly checked it beforehand.
 Neither should you send your mock OET writing submissions without paying similar attention to detail.
 But how can one proofread effectively?
 Read on and I shall give some tips in this area.